-- 40. The Bank offers five principal arguments in response to the Statements of Appeal: - (i) The scope of review should be limited to the change of rate implemented in November 2022, and the claims regarding the interest rate change in March 2017 should be dismissed by the Tribunal as untimely.
-The Bank maintains that the Appellants knew or should have known about the applicable interest rate, as this information would have been available to them by consulting Barclays published rates and, on this basis, they were in a position to question whether the applied rate was consistent with the Staff Handbook in March 2017.
-In the Bank's view, the Appellants had the necessary information to bring a timely challenge but did not do so. - (ii) The President's Decision complied with the Bank's internal law and was not tainted by abuse of discretion.
+- 48. The Bank offers five principal arguments in its 9 July 2024 Response to the Appellant's Statement of Appeal: - (i) The scope of review should be limited to the change of rate implemented in November 2022, and the claims regarding the interest rate change in March 2017 should be dismissed by the Tribunal as untimely.
+The Bank maintains that the Appellant knew or should have known about the applicable interest rate, as this information would have been available to her by consulting Barclays published rates and, on this basis, she was in a position to question whether the applied rate was consistent with the Staff Handbook in March 2017.
+In the Bank's view, the Appellant had the necessary information to bring a timely challenge but did not do so.

+- (ii) The President's Decision complied with the Bank's internal law and was not tainted by abuse of discretion.
 The decisions to change the reference rate in November 2022 and March 2017 were taken in compliance with the applicable legal framework, which gives the Bank discretionary authority to determine the appropriate variable rate to serve as the reference interest rate, provided that the Bank selects a variable rate published by a major mortgage lender.
 Nor did the decisions alter any acquired rights of staff as an essential element of the contractual relationship.
-The Bank denies that it breached its duty of care by placing staff in financial difficulty, pointing out that its decision to maintain a higher rate during the Covid pandemic was not taken into account by the ARC. - (iii) The Bank contends that there is no evidence for the Appellants' assertion that the administration of the mortgage subsidy indirectly discriminated against the predominantly lower-income female cohort of the grandfathered Non-Flex staff, pointing out that the policy itself is neutral on its face and the Appellants have not established any inappropriate or unjustified differentiation.

-- (iv) The Bank acknowledges that it could have implemented a better communications strategy regarding the basis for and calculation of the mortgage subsidy.
+The Bank denies that it breached its duty of care by placing staff in financial difficulty, pointing out that its decision to maintain a higher rate during the Covid pandemic was not taken into account by the ARC. - (iii) The Bank contends that there is no evidence for the Appellant's assertion that the administration of the mortgage subsidy indirectly discriminated against the predominantly lower-income female cohort of the grandfathered Non-Flex staff, pointing out that the policy itself is neutral on its face and the Appellant has not established any inappropriate or unjustified differentiation. - (iv) The Bank acknowledges that it could have implemented a better communications strategy regarding the basis for and calculation of the mortgage subsidy.
 It submits, however, that such imperfect communication was neither malicious nor the result of an abuse of authority, and did not constitute an abuse of process.
-The Bank further points out that, in light of the concerns raised by the Appellants, it has taken steps to address its communication practice to address these concerns, and each Appellant has already been awarded GBP 1,500 in good faith. - (v) With respect to the Appellants' claim for relief to be allowed to opt into "Flex" after they have paid off their mortgages, the Bank maintains that this claim is outside of the scope of review by the Tribunal.
-It notes that each Appellant knowingly made an irrevocable choice in 2012 not to move into Flex, and opted to remain in the existing package, with the attendant risks of variable rate fluctuations affecting the amount of the mortgage subsidy.
+The Bank further points out that, in light of the concerns raised by the Appellant and other complainants, it has taken steps to address its communication practice to address these concerns, and the Appellant has already been awarded GBP 1,500 in good faith. - (v) With respect to the Appellant's request to be allowed to opt into "Flex", the Bank maintains that this claim is outside of the scope of review by the Tribunal.
+It notes that the Appellant knowingly made an irrevocable choice in 2012 not to move into Flex, and opted to remain in the existing package, with the attendant risks of variable rate fluctuations affecting the amount of the mortgage subsidy.